-- 52 EFRAG understands, on the basis of information obtained by stakeholders during the due process leading to the issuance of this FEA (EFRAG has not done a verification assessment of the quantitative data provided below) that the contracts under scrutiny amount to: - (a) approximately 67% of life insurance liabilities in Austria; - (b) approximately 76% of the French life insurance market for direct participation contracts that also meet the characteristics of IFRS 17 paragraphs B67-B68.
-Estimates for French IFRS preparers are that 8% of the IFRS 4 liabilities as at end of 2019 relate to non-life insurance and 92% to life insurance.
-Of the latter, 81% relates to contracts under the VFA and 19% to unit-linked products with the remainder being contracts without direct participation features; - (c) approximately 75% of the Italian life insurance market.
-These contracts with discretionary participation features (known as 'Gestioni Separate') meet the characteristics of IFRS 17 paragraphs B67-B68 whereby (a) the contracts share the return of the same specified pool of underlying item; and (b) their cash flows substantially affect or are affected by cash flows to policyholders of other contracts.
-These contracts generally qualify for the VFA model. - (d) Spanish technical provisions subject to the matching adjustment on total technical life provisions is 70% and technical provisions subject to the matching adjustment on the total technical provisions is 61.5%.
-EFRAG was informed that annual cohorts are an issue for 89% of contracts where the matching adjustment is applied.
-These contracts do not qualify for the VFA.
-They are life-time annuities that provide long-term fixed guarantee on interest rate to policyholders that does not change over time even if the market interest rates change.
-They are managed under cash-flow matching techniques, i.e., the group is linked to a replicating or immunising portfolio of assets in order to avoid the exposure to financial and insurance risks, with intergenerational risk sharing of interest rate and insurance risks.
+- 4852 EFRAG understands, on the basis of information obtained by stakeholders during the due process leading to the issuance of this DFEA (EFRAG has not done a verification assessment of the quantitative data provided below) that the contracts under scrutiny amount to: - (a) approx.approximately 67% of life insurance liabilities in Austria; - (a)(b) approximately 76% of the French life insurance market.
+These\for direct participation\contracts have discretionary participation features thatthat also meet the characteristics of IFRS 17 paragraphs B67-B68-whereby policyholders participate in-.
+Estimates for French IFRS preparers are that 8% of the returns on specified underlying items.
+UnderIFRS 4 liabilities as at end of 2019 relate to non-life insurance and 92% to life insurance.
+Of the contractual terms, the underlying items include (i) a portfolio of similar life insurancelatter, 81% relates to contracts and (ii) a contractually specified pool of assets (usually the general fund of the insurer).
+Theseunder the VFA and 19% to unit-linked products with the remainder being contracts generally qualify for the VFA modelwithout direct participation features; - (b)(c) approx-imately 75% of the Italian life insurance market.
+These contracts with discretionary participation features (known as 'Gestioni Separatae') meet the characteristics of IFRS 17 paragraphs B67-B68 whereby (a) the contracts share the return of the same specified pool of underlying item; and (b) their cash flows substantially affect or are affected by cash flows to policyholders of other contracts.
+These contracts generally qualify for the VFA model. - (c) German life insurance contracts with discretionary participation features have similarities with the French contracts described above.
+They generally include a minimum interest rate guarantee as well as a profit share which depends on the returns of the insurance undertakings.
+The yearly profit share is generally not immediately attributed to each individual policyholder.
+Instead a collective profit-sharing mechanism is established before an attribution over time of the profit share to individual policyholders.
+Such German contracts must return to the policyholders at least 90% of the investment profits and the technical result calculated under German GAAP.
+However, the entity may exercise discretion and return to policyholders' additional amounts beyond the 90% threshold.
+EFRAG understands that German entities do not anticipate to apply paragraph BC138 or BC139G.